Sharath1036/Sharath1036/README.md

     ABOUT ME
 </h2>

-I'm a currently working as a Software Engineer, LLMs at Salk AI.
+I'm a currently working as a Software Engineer, LLMs at Salk AI in India.
 My inclination lies towards Generative AI, Deep Learning and Natural Language Processing where I constantly keep myself updated with the latest advancements in these fields.

 I previously worked as a Machine Learning Engineer at Feynn Labs and Machine Learning Researcher at Avignon Université.